tdauth/g2-mod-sonja/README.md

 * Follows the player as companion to fight with the player and increase the player's XP.
 * Change her look.
-* Work for the player which gives him extra gold.
+* She works for the player which gives him extra gold.
-* Summon new females.
+* Make her summon new females.
-* Do different routines and send her to different NPCs.
+* Make her do different routines and send her to different NPCs.
 * Buy her items.
-* Sells useful items.
+* She sells useful items.
 * Teach her skills with her own XP.
 * Marry her to cook for you.
 * Sleep with her to regenerate and or to change the time of day.
-* New rune item to summon her anywhere.
+* New rune items to summon her anywhere and to teleport to her from anywhere.
 * Sonja has only 90 mana maximum since she supports the hero now.
-* Can check the newly added skill "Womanizer".
+* Teaches the newly added skill "Womanizer".

 ## Modified Files